-However, after the break the game took a turn in Napoli's favour as Juan clipped the heels of Hamsik as he charged into the box and the referee awarded the Partenopei a penalty.
+However, after the break the game took a turn in Napoli's favor as Juan clipped the heels of Hamsik as he charged into the box and the referee awarded the Partenopei a penalty.
 Cavani then stepped up and put his team one up.

 Though there were protestations from the home side as it seemed the penalty hit both posts, before Cavani then touched the ball again to make sure of the goal.

 It was almost a quick fire double as Cavani had another effort punched away by Julio Sergio.
-Cassetti then had the ball was in the back of his own net but it was ruled out for offside, as Lavezzi crossed from an offside positon.
+Cassetti then had the ball was in the back of his own net but it was ruled out for offside, as Lavezzi crossed from an offside position.

-Lavezzi then had a chance to put the game beyond doubt, but one on one with Julio Sergio, it was the goalkeeper who came out on top with a well timed tackle to deny the forward.
+Lavezzi then had a chance to put the game beyond doubt, but one-on-one with Julio Sergio, it was the goalkeeper who came out on top with a well-timed tackle to deny the forward.